Wandance

 Wandance (ワンダンス, Wandansu) is a Japanese manga series written and illustrated by Coffee.
-It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since January 2019, with its chapters collected in 14 tankōbon volumes as of September 2025.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since January 2019, with its chapters collected in 15 tankōbon volumes as of December 2025.
 In North America, the manga is licensed for English release by Kodansha USA.
-An anime television series adaptation produced by Madhouse and Cyclone Graphics premiered in October 2025.
+An anime television series adaptation produced by Madhouse and Cyclone Graphics aired from October to December 2025.
+A live-action film adaptation is set to premiere in November 2026.

 Plot

 Kaboku Kotani is a stuttering first-year high school student who plans to not bring attention to himself.
 One day, he notices a classmate named Hikari Wanda dancing alone.
 Intrigued by the freedom she displays, he decides to join the dance club.
 The story follows their budding relationship.